London Borough of Bromley: Geography

-About 30% of the land in Bromley is farmland, the highest figure of a London Borough.
+About 30% of the land in Bromley is farmland, the highest figure of a London borough.

 History

+A local government district called Bromley was created in 1867, covering the parish of Bromley.
+The neighbouring parish of Beckenham was also made a local government district in 1878.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.
+Other urban districts were subsequently created for Penge and Chislehurst in 1900, and Orpington in 1934.

+Bromley was incorporated to become a municipal borough in 1903, as was Beckenham in 1935.
+Chislehurst Urban District merged with the neighbouring Sidcup Urban District in 1934.

-The borough was formed on 1 April 1965 by the London Government Act 1963.
-It covered the areas of the Municipal Borough of Bromley, the Municipal Borough of Beckenham, Penge Urban District, Orpington Urban District and the Chislehurst part of Chislehurst and Sidcup Urban District.
-The local government authorities that until then had administered those other areas were simultaneously abolished by the London Government Act on 1 April 1965.
+The modern borough was created in 1965 under the London Government Act 1963, covering the combined area of the former Municipal Borough of Bromley, Municipal Borough of Beckenham, Orpington Urban District, Penge Urban District and the Chislehurst area from the Chislehurst and Sidcup Urban District (the Sidcup area went to the London Borough of Bexley).
+Penge Urban District was the only part of the new borough which had been within the boundaries of the London County Council and Metropolitan Board of Works, voting to leave in 1899 to become self-governing until 1965.
+The area was transferred from Kent to Greater London, to become one of the 32 London boroughs.

-In 1969, after a local campaign, local government responsibility for the village of Knockholt was transferred to the neighbouring Sevenoaks Rural District: before 1965, it had been part of the Orpington Urban District.
+In 1969, after a local campaign, the village of Knockholt was removed from the borough and transferred to the neighbouring Sevenoaks Rural District; before 1965, it had been part of the Orpington Urban District.
+Knockholt railway station however remains in Orpington.

 Districts

 The borough is partly urban and partly rural, the former to the north and very much part of the built-up area of suburban London.

 The principal parts of the northern section, from west to east, are Beckenham, which includes Eden Park and Elmers End; Bromley with Bickley, Bromley Park and Bromley Common, Park Langley, Plaistow, Shortlands and Southborough; Chislehurst, with Elmstead and Sundridge.
 The built-up area around Orpington not only encompasses its direct outskirts of Chelsfield, Crofton, Derry Downs, Goddington, Kevingtown, and Petts Wood; it also includes the erstwhile separate settlements of Farnborough, Green Street Green, Pratt's Bottom, St Mary Cray and St Paul's Cray.
 Other smaller suburban areas include Penge, Anerley, and parts of nearby Crystal Palace including its park.
 In addition, parts of Mottingham, Sydenham, Swanley and Ruxley lie within the borough boundaries.

 There are two main built-up areas in the southern part of the borough: Hayes and West Wickham.
 Biggin Hill, Downe and Keston with Leaves Green and Nash are separate, smaller, rural settlements.

 Local attractions include Down House (the home of Charles Darwin), Chislehurst Caves, Holwood House (the home of William Pitt the Younger), Crofton Roman Villa, and the site of The Crystal Palace.